pac4j/jee-pac4j/README.md

 You can protect (authentication + authorizations) the urls of your J2E application by using the `SecurityFilter` and defining the appropriate mapping.
 The following parameters are available:

-1) `configFactory`: the factory to initialize the configuration: clients and authorizers (only one filter needs to define it as the configuration is shared)
+1) `configFactory`: the factory to initialize the configuration.
+By default, the configuration is shared across filters so it can be specificied only once, but each filter can defined its own configuration if necessary

 2) `clients` (optional): the list of client names (separated by commas) used for authentication:
 - in all cases, this filter requires the user to be authenticated.
 Thus, if the `clients` is blank or not defined, the user must have been previously authenticated